scriptscrypt/solana-app-kit/src/modules/pumpFun/README.md

 - `sellTokenViaPumpfun`: Sell tokens through Pump.fun or Raydium
 - `createAndBuyTokenViaPumpfun`: Create a new token and make an initial purchase

+It also includes services for interacting with the PumpSwap AMM:

+- `PumpSwapServices.swapTokens`: Perform a token swap.
+- `PumpSwapServices.addLiquidity`: Add liquidity to a pool.
+- `PumpSwapServices.removeLiquidity`: Remove liquidity from a pool.
+- `PumpSwapServices.createPool`: Create a new liquidity pool.
+- `PumpSwapServices.getSwapQuote`: Get a quote for a token swap.
+- `PumpSwapServices.getDepositQuoteFromBase`: Get a quote for adding liquidity (base token).
+- `PumpSwapServices.getDepositQuoteFromQuote`: Get a quote for adding liquidity (quote token).
+- `PumpSwapServices.getWithdrawalQuote`: Get a quote for removing liquidity.
+- `PumpSwapServices.getPools`: Fetch available liquidity pools.
+- `PumpSwapServices.getPumpAmmSdk`: Access the underlying PumpSwap AMM SDK functions.

 ## Utilities

 Various utilities for working with the Pump.fun platform: